 A firmly committed credit line of MCHF 500 has been available to the Group since November 2017.
 The credit line has a term of five years (due in 2022) as well as two renewal options of one additional year each.
 The interest rate is variable and based on the LIBOR plus a fixed margin.
 An additional fee is charged if this credit line is drawn down.
-MEUR 140 of the credit facility had been drawn down by the end of 2018.
+The credit facility had not been drawn down by the end of 2019.
 A commitment fee - recorded as financial expenses - was charged in respect of the undrawn portion.